irangarcia/irangarcia/README.md

 hi, i'm iran — a design engineer building products that balance performance, design, and user delight.

-my work sits at the intersection of front-end architecture and product thinking.
+my work lives at the intersection of front-end architecture and product thinking.

 i care about performance, accessibility, and details that make ui feel solid.